stelzinga/MF/Management_Framework-Appendix.md

 - Suppliers: no Suppliers suffered any consequences / some Suppliers were impacted and require a return to BAU / Suppliers went out of business and replacement is required.
 - Capital: no Capital consequences / some small loans needed to be made / Company needed to re-capitalise by issuing new Shares

 Other types of impact are possible, but above is generic enough to cover most.

+#### Impact Levels
 Note that most of the consequences ultimately impact Revenue and Cost and to a lesser extent Risk and Image, as is to be expected as this in line with the Management Framework where the Results of a company's Operations are Revenue, Cost, Risk and Image.
-Not every Disaster has the same consequences for every Impact Aspect.
-Therefore, the use of *qualitative* ratings is used to indicate *overall* Impact on the entire Impact Cycle across *all* Impact Aspects:
+Not every Disaster has the same consequences for every Impact Aspect though.
+Therefore, the use of qualitative *Impact Levels*  is used to indicate *overall* Impact on the entire Impact Cycle across *all* Impact Aspects:
 - Low: no or limited consequences to one or more Impact Aspects
 - Medium: some consequences on one or more Impact Aspects
 - High: noticeable consequences on one or more Impact Aspects.

 ### Crisis Management
 With above concepts, the actual phase of managing a Disaster called *Crisis Management* can be defined.
-Crisis Management is based on a *Crisis Preparation*, *Crisis Testing* and actual *Crisis Handling* managed by different *Roles & Responsibilities*.
+Crisis Management is based on a *Crisis Preparation*, *Crisis Testing* and actual *Crisis Handling* managed by different *Crisis Roles & Responsibilities*.

-Crisis Preparation
+#### Crisis Preparation
-Anyone involved in Crisis Management needs to be aware of the following concepts, and how they apply in their company:
+Anyone involved in Crisis Management needs to be aware of the following concepts and how they apply in their company:
 - Components
-- Unavailability (ranking: 0%, 50% and 100%)
 - Recovery Components
-- Scenarios with Scenario Probability (ranking: Low, Medium and High), and the resulting Unavailability of one or more Components for each Scenario
+- Scenarios with Scenario Probability (ranking: Low, Medium and High), and the resulting Unavailability (ranking: 0%, 50% and 100%) of one or more Components
 - Recovery
 - Impact (ranking: Low, Medium and High)
+- Return to BAU

-Managers need to understand these concepts, the fact that they are part of a Conceptual Framework, and why such Framework is preferable over a more granular approach.
+Managers in particular need to understand these concepts, the fact that they are part of a Conceptual Framework, and why such Framework is preferable over a more granular approach.
 These key concepts can be reflected in a two-dimensional *Crisis Management Matrix* or *CMM*:
-- Columns: Scenarios, Scenario Probability, each Component, Recovery, Impact
+- Columns: Scenarios, Scenario Probability, each Component, Recovery, Impact, Comment
-- Rows: Scenario + Scenario Probably Rating (Low, Medium or High) + Unavailability (0, 50, or 100%) for each of the Components + most adequate Recovery option + Impact (Low, Medium, or High)
+- Rows: Scenario + Scenario Probability (Low, Medium or High) + Unavailability (0, 50, or 100%) for each of the Components + most adequate Recovery option + Impact (Low, Medium, or High) + Comment

 Color codes can be used for the different rankings, to visually indicate the importance, for example:
 - Green: 0% Unavailability, Low Scenario Probability, Low Impact